 Nanna Wang - International Student

-Nan Wang (Nanna) is a current Year 11 Education Queesnland International (EQI) Student studying at Queensland Academies Creative Industries (QACI) Campus.
+Nan Wang (Nanna) graduated in 2021 as an Education Queensland International (EQI) Student studying at Queensland Academies Creative Industries (QACI) Campus.
 She shares her experience with us about transitioning from school in China to discovering high school, the International Baccalaureate Diploma Programme and life in Queensland, Australia.

 "I always knew I was destined for further academic opportunities and with limited prospects in China, my family recognised that a Queensland government high school would be most beneficial to my long-term goals.